djbingham/fleet-devops/README.md

-# Development Server
+# Fleet-DevOps

-This repository is a collection of bash scripts for setting up a Docker-driven development server, with the following services:
+This project aims to automate deployment of a collection of open-source dev-ops software to a CoreOS cluster:

 1. Git repository
 2. Docker registry
+3. Composer package repository
+4. Jenkins
-3. Reverse proxy (Nginx)
+5. Reverse proxy (Nginx)
-4. Auto-generation of reverse proxy configurations for each Docker container
+6. Auto-generation of reverse proxy configurations to forward domain request to the appropriate Docker containers
-5. Auto-generation and configuration of SSL certificates for each Docker container
+7. Auto-generation of SSL certificates for each domain configured for the reverse-proxy

+Bash scripts are provided to start all of the above as a suite of Systemd units, orchestrated by Fleet.

 ## Execution